bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-10.png)

-Open source by design enables:
+The Zone is open source by design — built to spread.

+It can be deployed by:

-- Deployment by other StatCan teams
+- Other teams within StatCan
-- Adoption by federal departments
+- Federal departments (ESDC, ISED, DND, Health Canada)
-- Provincial and municipal implementation
+- Provincial and municipal governments

+No need to rebuild.
+Just clone, configure, and go.

 > Same foundation.
 Same security.
 > Deployed where you need it.